kirandash/react/redux-planner/readme.md

 2. `npm install cors`
 3. `npm install minimist`
 4. `npm run suggestions`

-If it throws babel compatibility issue, use the babel upgrade tool to get the right set of versions for your project. https://github.com/babel/babel-upgrade
+5. If it throws babel compatibility issue, use the babel upgrade tool to get the right set of versions for your project. https://github.com/babel/babel-upgrade
+Run the command `npx babel-upgrade --write`.
+It will change the version numbers to correct configuration.
+6. Then run `npm install` and `npm run suggestions`
+7. Server will be available at http://localhost:3333/resorts